RanMarkovich/flask-lists-service/README.md

 <H2>Deploying Lists-Service</H2>
 <h3>Prerequisites</h3>
-Docker Deamon installed on your system
+Docker Daemon installed on your system

 <h3>Steps</h3>
 1. Clone this repository to a local folder<br><br>